-- 18. Defendant Donald Trump is the President of the United States.
-He is sued in his official capacity. - 19.
-Defendant Department of Homeland Security (DHS) is a federal cabinet agency responsible for implementing the Citizenship Stripping Order, including by issuing regulations, policies, and guidance consistent with the Executive Order.
-DHS is a department of the Executive Branch of the U.S. Government and is an agency within the meaning of 5 U.S.C. § 552. - 20.
-Defendant Benjamine Huffman is the Acting Secretary of Homeland Security.
-He is responsible for implementing and enforcing the Immigration and Nationality Act, and oversees the U.S. Citizenship and Immigration Services, U.S. Immigration and Customs Enforcement, and U.S. Customs and Border Protection.
-He is sued in his official capacity.
+- 23. Defendant Donald Trump is the President of the United States.
+He is sued in his official capacity. - 24.
+Defendant Department of Homeland Security (DHS) is a federal cabinet agency responsible for implementing the Citizenship Stripping Order, including by issuing regulations, policies, and guidance consistent with the Order.
+DHS is a department of the Executive Branch of the U.S. Government and is an agency within the meaning of 5 U.S.C. § 552.
+DHS is comprised of USCIS, U.S. Immigration and Customs Enforcement (ICE), and U.S. Customs and Border Protection (CBP).
+USCIS is responsible for adjudicating immigration benefits applications, as well as certain applications to recognize a person's citizenship.
+ICE is responsible for, among other things, the detention and removal of unlawfully present noncitizens in the United States and prosecuting removal cases of noncitizens.
+CBP is responsible for, among other things, operating U.S. ports of entry. - 25.
+Defendant Kristi Noem is the Secretary of Homeland Security.
+She is responsible for implementing and enforcing the INA and oversees USCIS, ICE, and CBP.
+She is sued in her official capacity. - 26.
+Defendant United States Social Security Administration (SSA) is a federal agency responsible for administering federal retirement, survivors, and disability income programs, as well as the program of supplemental security income for the aged, blind, and disabled.
+SSA processes applications for and issues Social Security numbers (SSNs) to eligible